huseyinunnlu/retro-app/docs/technical/en/07-deployment.md

 ### 5. CDN Configuration

-Vercel automatically uses Edge Network.
-For custom CDN:
+Netlify automatically uses its global CDN.
+For additional optimization:

-1. Set up Cloudflare
+1. Enable Netlify Edge Functions (if needed)
-2. Configure caching rules
+2. Configure cache-control headers
-3. Enable compression
+3. Use Netlify's built-in asset optimization
-4. Use cache-control headers
+4. Consider Cloudflare for additional caching if needed

 ## Security Checklist

 - [ ] Environment variables are not committed to Git
 - [ ] Supabase service role key is kept secret
 - [ ] RLS policies are applied to all tables
-- [ ] HTTPS is enforced
+- [ ] HTTPS is enforced (Netlify provides automatic SSL)
 - [ ] CORS is configured correctly
-- [ ] Rate limiting is implemented (via Supabase or Vercel)
+- [ ] Rate limiting is implemented (via Supabase or Netlify Edge Functions)
 - [ ] SQL injection protection (Supabase handles this)
 - [ ] XSS protection (React handles this)
 - [ ] CSRF protection (Next.js handles this)